-(www.webdialogues.net/pen/consumer) will be updated regularly with videos, podcasts, and links to information about nanotechnology.
+The ConsumersTalkNano website (www.webdialogues.net/pen/consumer) will be updated with videos, podcasts, and links to further information about nanotechnology through October 24.
 The dialogue is free but participants are asked to register.

 About Nanotechnology

 Nanotechnology entails the measurement, prediction and construction of materials on the scale of atoms and molecules, which at this tiny scale can take on unique chemical and physical properties.
 A nanometer is one-billionth of a meter, and nanotechnology typically deals with particles and structures larger than 1 nanometer, but smaller than 100 nanometers.
 To put this into perspective, the width of a human hair is approximately 80,000 nanometers.